apache/infrastructure-website/content/pages/how-to-mirror.md

 <h2 id="requirements">Requirements<a class="headerlink" href="#requirements" title="Permanent link">&para;</a></h2>

-We have a few requirements for mirror sites:
+Hosting a mirror has a few requirements:

   - You should have at least 150 GB of available disk space.
 The current distribution directory is around 110 GB, but it is constantly expanding.
   - You may mirror either the full distributions tree, or a reduced tree that excludes a few very resource-intensive (disk-wise and bandwidth-wise) projects.